 Definition of very important bond "Duration": Bond resell value varies with current interest rates.
 The term Duration computes that for Each 1% change in current interest rates, the resell value of existing bonds is expected to change in the opposite direction by "Duration" percent.
 If Duration is 5 years, and interest rates increase 1%, the bonds decrease value by 5%.
 Interest rates dropped the couple of prior years, so existing bond resell values increased then, and bond funds showed better results.
 But vice versa, today existing bonds lose resell value when interest rates increase (and now last one year return is negative, and interest rates are near zero now with only one direction they can move).
 The U.S. Federal Bank has announced plans for more interest rate increases in 2022 to fight inflation.

 Morningstar shows the bond Duration (in balanced funds at Portfolio tab, Bond sub-tab, if any).
 The meaning of a Duration of say 3 means the expected bond value will decrease 3% with each 1% interest rate increase, and vice versa, existing bond values also increase when interest rates fall.
-But either way, when held and redeemed at maturity they do still pay face value.
+But either way, when and if held and redeemed at maturity they do still pay face value.
 Short term bonds will have lower duration with lower risk from interest rates, but they pay even less.
 Speaking of all bonds, including commercial, municipal or treasury (but excepting federal Savings Bonds, which are not sold at auction, and can be cashed in, but cannot be resold to a third party).
 Bonds have a face value and pay a fixed interest rate, of dollars based on their face value.
 However, when bought new at treasury action, or any bonds resold later in the market may pay a different price than face value, but they still redeem face value at maturity.
 Bond resell value varies with current interest rates and with Duration, and then the actual purchase price computes the new effective interest rate (when redeemed at face value).
 If interest rates increase, existing bonds earning lower effective interest can only sell at a lower price to attract any interest in them (and also vice versa, price goes higher when interest rates decrease).
 This fact is Extremely Important, especially with interest rates currently increasing from a rock bottom low.
 The bond value decreases and also inflation exceeds the bond interest.

 Bond resale value becomes volatile when interest rates change.
 I say "resale" because if held, bonds are still eventually redeemed at full face value.
 So short term bonds, and bonds nearing maturity date, will have low durations.
 Long term bonds will have higher duration (more volatile).
 Morningstar.com shows the Duration of bond funds (on the Portfolio tab, computed each quarter, I think).